 In 2014 I finished my Bachelors degree in Equine studies with prime focus on behaviour and training the sports horse.
 I feel that this background gives me a wider understanding on how and why the horses behave like they do, and how to asses and improve their welfare.
 Both when it comes to athletes and leisure horses.

-In september 2016 I began my studies in Equine Craniosacral therapy and have finished ECS1 and 2 through the workshops with http://www.equinecraniosacral.com/.
+In september 2016 I began my studies in Equine Craniosacral therapy and have finished ECS1 2 and 3 through the workshops with http://www.equinecraniosacral.com/.
 I have started treating horses and I am very interested in working with the horses with combining treatment and correct training.
+The summer of 2018 I’m starting on the journey of becoming an Equine Osteopath through the Vluggen Institute for Equine Osteopathy and Education (http://vluggeninstitute.com/homepage/).

 I am always searching for more knowledge when it comes to riding and handling horses, and this blog is just a place to put all my thoughts as I go along.